scragg0x/realms-wiki/README.md

     pip install -r requirements.txt
     realms-wiki start

-NodeJS is for installing [bower](http://bower.io) and it's used for pulling front end dependencies
+NodeJS is required for installing [bower](http://bower.io) and it's used for pulling front end dependencies

-### OSX / Windows

-This app is designed for Linux and I recommend using Vagrant to install on OSX or Windows.

-### Vagrant
+### Realms Wiki via Vagrant

 Vagrantfile is included for development or running locally.
-To get started with Vagrant, download and install Vagrant and Virtualbox for your platform with the links provided
+To get started with Vagrant, download and install Vagrant and VirtualBox for your platform with the links provided

 https://www.vagrantup.com/downloads.html
 https://www.virtualbox.org/wiki/Downloads